The micro-economy spinning around Messi's Paris adventure | Business

 "Today, for me, it is Messi and no one else," he said.
 "Everybody wants a piece of him.
 He is king.
 Simple."
 When Messi's childhood club FC Barcelona announced they could not afford to keep the six-times Ballon d'Or winner, French club Paris St Germain (PSG) swooped.

-In Barcelona, he won the admiration of locals for his down-to-earth lifestyle, waving at neighbors, enjoying seafront meals, and taking his children to bouncy castles.
+In Barcelona, he won the admiration of locals for his down-to-earth lifestyle https://www.reuters.com/article/soccer-spain-fcb-messi-neighbours-idUKL8N2PF0FO, waving at neighbours, enjoying seafront meals and taking his children to bouncy castles.
 "If we can get them in a park, or strolling in town, or out at Disneyland Paris, the newspapers will lap it up," Sanchez said.

-Luxury real estate agent Susie Hollands, meanwhile, is scouring the market for a property worthy of a man listed by Forbes as the world's second-highest-paid athlete in 2021.
-Hollands, the founder of boutique real estate group Vingt Paris, has collaborated with PSG before and is familiar with players' demands.
-"Typically, they're going to want 1,000 square meters - that barely exists in central Paris - and parking for their cars," Hollands said.
+Luxury real estate agent Susie Hollands, meanwhile, is scouring the market for a property worthy of a man listed by Forbes as the world's second highest-paid athlete in 2021.
+Hollands, founder of boutique real estate group Vingt Paris, has collaborated with PSG before and is familiar with players' demands.
+"Typically, they're going to want 1,000 square metres - that barely exists in central Paris - and parking for their cars," Hollands said.

 "We're taking a look to see if we can find something.
 But you either have it or you don't," Hollands said, adding that she was one of a select group of agents the club worked with.
 MESSI BOUNCE